Deobandi fiqh: Uṣūl al-fiqh

 Uṣūl al-fiqh is a foundational area of Islamic jurisprudence that studies the principles and methodology behind the derivation of Islamic legal rulings.
 Deobandi scholars have authored numerous valuable works on Uṣūl al-fiqh.
 Some examples of the works written by Deobandi scholars on Uṣūl al-fiqh include Fusool al-Hawashi by Maulavi Ainullah, which is an explanatory commentary on the famous book of Hanafi Fiqh, Al-Hidayah.
 Qawaed al-Fiqh by Khalid Saifullah Rahmani is an introduction to the principles of Islamic jurisprudence that covers topics such as the sources of Islamic law, the different types of evidence used in Islamic legal reasoning, and the principles used to derive legal rulings from the sources.
 Fiqh-e-Hanafi K-e-Usool Wa Zawabit by Ashraf Ali Thanwi covers the principles and rules of Hanafi Fiqh, providing a detailed explanation of the methodology used in Hanafi Fiqh and the principles that govern its legal rulings.
 Uṣūl al-fiqh by Manazir Ahsan Gilani is a detailed introduction to the principles of Islamic jurisprudence that covers topics such as the sources of Islamic law, the different types of evidence used in Islamic legal reasoning, and the principles used to derive legal rulings from the sources.
 Tasheel al-Uṣūl by Riyasat Ali Bijnori and Saeed Ahmad Palanpuri is a concise introduction to the principles of Islamic jurisprudence that covers the sources of Islamic law, the different types of evidence used in Islamic legal reasoning, and the principles used to derive legal rulings from the sources.
 Uṣūl al-fiqh by Obaidullah Asadi is a classic text on the principles of Islamic jurisprudence that provides a comprehensive and systematic explanation of the foundational principles of Islamic law.
 A'san Uṣūl al-fiqh by Khalid Saifullah Rahmani is a concise and informative overview of Uṣūl al-fiqh that provides an easy-to-understand explanation of the principles of Islamic jurisprudence, and Al-Qawaed al-Fiqhiya al-Mahmoodia by Abul Kalam Shafeeque is a valuable book that discusses all areas of the principles of jurisprudence in a comprehensive and detailed manner.
-Imdad al Fiqh by Mehraban Ali Barotvi is a short yet comprehensive book that aims to simplify the memorization of terms related to Uṣūl al-fiqh, providing a comprehensive list of the terms used in Islamic jurisprudence, their definitions, and their usage.
+Imdad al Fiqh by Mehraban Ali Barotvi is a short yet comprehensive book that aims to simplify the memorization of terms related to Uṣūl al-fiqh, providing a list of the terms used in Islamic jurisprudence, their definitions, and their usage.
 Islami Adalat by Mujahidul Islam Qasmi is a book that exclusively deals with the matter of Islamic verdicts in the Islamic court, shedding light on the history of the Islamic judiciary and discussing the necessary conditions of deduction and inference.
 Usul al-Ifta wa Adabuhu is a comprehensive guide to the principles and etiquette of issuing fatwas in Islamic law, authored by Taqi Usmani.